translationalneuromodeling/tapas/sem/README.md

 ### Parametric mixed effects
 <img src="misc/mixed_model.png" width="300" align="right"/>

-A final generalization is the extension of the parametric model above to a mixed effects model.
+The parametric prior above can be extended into a mixed effects model.
 This type of models contains some coefficients
-\(B_R\) whose prior mean \(B_{0,R}\) is modeled as a latent variable.
+\(B_R\) whose prior mean \(B_{0,R}\) is treated as a latent variable.
+In other words, the mean of the coefficients \(B_R\) is itself a parameter that is estimated from the model.
 On the right, the graphical representation of the mixed effects model is displayed.